-The primary U.S. publicly traded voting common stock class is the most widely held or most heavily traded within the United States as determined by the life insurance company.
-If the life insurance company has more than one class of publicly traded voting common stock, attach a list of the classes of publicly traded voting common stock and the trading symbol and the nine-digit CUSIP number of each class.
+The primary U.S. publicly traded voting common stock class is the most widely held or most heavily traded within the United States, as determined by the property and casualty insurance company.
+If the property and casualty insurance company has more than one class of publicly traded voting common stock, attach a list of the classes of publicly traded voting common stock and the trading symbol and the nine-digit CUSIP number of each class.